-Checking candidate references is crucial for verifying their fitness for your open job, but when is the right time to check candidate references?
+Checking candidate references is crucial for verifying their fitness for your open job, but when is the right time in the job search to check candidate references?

 Many companies wait until only a few candidates remain or even when the ultimate candidate is chosen to check candidate references, but these companies are missing an opportunity to get crucial data on the candidates they are considering.

-Reference checking provides great insight into how a candidate has performed in similar roles, and it should be a cornerstone of the hiring process, not a last minute formality or subjective screening tool.
+Reference checking provides great insight into how a job applicant has performed in similar roles, and it should be a cornerstone of the hiring process, not a last minute formality or subjective screening tool.

-The structure of your reference check process needs to fit with your company’s overall hiring process, but there is no one right way to structure your company’s reference checks.
+The structure of your reference check procedure needs to fit with your company’s overall hiring process, but there is no one right way to structure your company’s reference checks.

 As long as all candidate references are checked systematically, effectively and equally, then your reference checking process is working the way it should.

 Here are some basic guidelines to help you structure your reference check process.

 Each open job will require different competencies, but the process by which references are contacted and interviewed needs to be standardized across all reference checks performed.